 - $10,000 total property damage per accident.

 These are only the minimum requirements set by the state.
-Experts advise protecting your assets by getting more coverage than the state-mandated minimums as these limits tend not to keep pace with the ever increasing costs of car repairs and medical bills.
+Experts advise protecting your assets by getting more coverage than the state-mandated liability car insurance minimums as these limits tend not to keep pace with the ever increasing costs of car repairs and medical bills.
 Most drivers also add collision and comprehensive coverage to their policies to cover possible damage to their own cars as well.